Understanding Stock Market Corrections and Crashes (2026)

 From the crash of 1929 to World War II to stagflation of the 1970s to the 2008 financial crisis, staying invested for the long-term through many recessions is no easy task.

-In spite of all of the stock market crashes and corrections, $1.00 invested in the Standard and Poor's Composite index at the beginning of 1926 would have grown to approximately $16,000 by September 13, 2024, assuming you reinvested all dividends (you can not invest directly in an index and this excludes fees and taxes).
+In spite of all of the stock market crashes and corrections, $1.00 invested in the Standard and Poor's Composite index at the beginning of 1926 would have grown to approximately $20,000 by March 3rd of 2026, assuming you reinvested all dividends (you can not invest directly in an index and this excludes fees and taxes).

 It’s incredible to witness this upward trend.